Knickerbocker Hospital: Current status

 The former Knickerbocker Hospital building still stands and is currently the M. Moran Weston seniors' residence.

 In popular culture

 The television series The Knick is set in a hospital inspired by the Knickerbocker.
-The Knickerbocker, similar to the television portrayal, had a standing policy often refusing to treat African-American patients despite the hospital's mission to serve those who could not afford to pay for medical care.
+The Knickerbocker, similar to the television portrayal, had a standing policy of often refusing to treat African-American patients despite the hospital's mission to serve those who could not afford to pay for medical care.
 The building was not used in the show's production, with the Boys High School building standing in for the hospital instead.
 In the television series, Clive Owen's character, Dr. John Thackery, is based in part on Dr. William Stewart Halsted.
-Dr. Halsted, a well known physician who invented many new surgical instruments and techniques in the early 20th century was, according to the Johns Hopkins Institute, known to be addicted to cocaine and morphine, like "Thackery."
+Dr. Halsted, a well-known physician who invented many new surgical instruments and techniques in the early 20th century, was, according to the Johns Hopkins Institute, known to be addicted to cocaine and morphine, like Thackery.

+A fictional "Knickerbocker Hospital" is mentioned in season 24 episode 10 of Law & Order: Special Victims Unit.